your answers to some of the questions that people asked regarding following

 Christian communities can easily become divided by individuals who challenge

-tradition by following their own feelings about theology and all the while
+tradition by following their own feelings about their self-interests

 Saint Paul had to contend with

-these factions and divisions as a way of Christian life; in fact, he had
+these factions and divisions as a constant problem of Christian life; in fact,

-to direct much of his writing to resolving community disputes.
-Moreover,
+he had to direct much of his writing to resolving community disputes based upon

 And thats where we are

 today.
 Weeven bishops, priests, and deaconssnub

 the rubrics, and defy Church law because we feel that things should

 be done our way.
 We are obedient all right, but only to our own